 Two things stand out about Choice Home Warranty's customer service: its 24/7 claims hotline and work guarantee.
 But there's some not so great stuff.
 Here's the good and the bad.

 The good: You can call to arrange a service call anytime, day or night, year-round.
-And CHW offers a thirty-day guarantee.
-If your repair breaks within 30 days, they will wave the service fee to send someone out to fix it.
+And CHW offers a 30-day guarantee.
+If your repair breaks within 30 days, they will waive the service fee to send someone out to fix it.

 Choice Home Warranty seems to be liked by its customers, too.
 On Trustpilot, 60% of the customer reviews give the company five stars.